wannesm/PySDD/README.rst

 * C compiler (see `Installing Cython <https://cython.readthedocs.io/en/latest/src/quickstart/install.html>`_)
 * The Python development version that includes Python header files and static library (e.g. libpython3-dev, python-dev, ...)

+The build process will download Cython and numpy in an isolated environment.

 Then run:

 .. code-block:: shell